Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Numerical experiments

 \subsection{Comparison to the existing methods}

-We compare the performance of the following methods for solving \eqref{ell1-ell2}: (1) alternating direction method of multipliers (ADMM) \cite{boyd2011distributed,han2022survey,yang2011alternating}; (2) linearized Bregman iteration \cite{cai2009linearized,cai2009convergence} (denoted by LB); (3) Nesterov accelerated linearized Bregman iteration \cite{huang2013accelerated} (denoted by ALB); (4) our proposed methods (SDCD and FSDCD).
-In particular, we use the following iterative strategy adopted from \cite[Remark 1]{yang2011alternating} for the ADMM method
+We compare the performance of the following methods for solving \eqref{ell1-ell2}: (1) alternating direction method of multipliers (ADMM) \cite{boyd2011distributed,han2022survey,yang2011alternating}; (2) linearized Bregman iteration \cite{cai2009linearized,cai2009convergence} (denoted by LB); (3) Nesterov accelerated linearized Bregman iteration \cite{huang2013accelerated} (denoted by ALB); (4) our proposed methods (SDCD and ASDCD).
+In particular, we use the following iteration strategy adopted from \cite[Remark 1]{yang2011alternating} for the ADMM method